 The first genetically modified probiotic is on the market, and it wants to help you party.

 Start-up releases the world’s first GMO probiotic.
 The company claims the probiotic supplement can cure hangovers, but evidence in humans is lacking.
 Lab Note for Massive Science.
-Published online September 2019.
+Published September 2019.

 The low-key intentions for this product might actually help to convince people that GM food is no big deal.
 That is my hope at least.
 And ideally this first product will bring the young company some revenue so they can work on loftier goals in future.
 I admire their courage in launching so quickly.

 Common contaminants in lab reagents lead to the faulty discovery of a placental microbiota.

 The placental microbiome may not exist, but the scientific method is real.
 Researchers from Cambridge have found that run-of-the-mill sample contamination likely led to the discovery of a placental microbiome.
 Lab Note for Massive Science.
 Published August 2019.

 Earlier this year, I was teaching a course called Advanced Microbiology & Metagenomics at KTH.
 I talked to students about the recent discovery of a placental microbiome (and also one in the brain stem) and I warned students to be highly sceptical until several other groups had observed the same.
 Now I know that my hunch was right – the placenta does seem to be sterile after all.
 A warning to all microbiologists working with low biomass or low DNA samples – contamination is an enormous problem!

 A graphic designer offers a radical new template for conference posters – but are we ready for it?

 The #BetterPoster debate rages – should you redesign your presentations?
 Biologist Lauren McKee chooses to reserve judgement – for now.
 Lab Note for Massive Science.
 Published July 2019.